 Admittance method is used for solving parallel AC circuits.
+The admittance shows the reliability of the electrical circuit to allow the electric current to pass through it.
 First of all, we must know the meanings of some terms used in the Admittance Method.

 - Steps for Solving Circuit by Admittance Method